queencitycyber/Spring4Shell-cURL/README.md

 ## cURL?
 Really?
 Yup.
 I hadn't seen this method posted anywhere, so just wanted to document.
-Most of the heavy lifting had already been done, I just uniquely combined things with my own twist into this repo.
+Most of the heavy lifting had already been done, I just put my own twist on things.

 ### Quick Setup